John Guare: Career

-Six Degrees of Separation was originally produced Off-Broadway at the Lincoln Center Theater, Newhouse Theatre in June 1990.
+Six Degrees of Separation was originally produced off-Broadway by Lincoln Center Theater at the Mitzi E. Newhouse Theater in June 1990.
 Six Degrees of Separation is an intricately plotted comedy of manners about an African-American confidence man who poses as the son of film star Sidney Poitier.
 It has been the most highly praised and widely produced of Guare's full-length plays.
 It was made into a film in 1993, starring Stockard Channing and Will Smith.

-Four Baboons Adoring the Sun was presented on Broadway at the Vivian Beaumont Theatre from February 22, 1992 to April 19, 1992, and was nominated for the 1992 Tony Award, Best Play.
+Four Baboons Adoring the Sun was presented on Broadway at the Vivian Beaumont Theater from February 22, 1992, to April 19, 1992, and was nominated for the 1992 Tony Award, Best Play.

-Lake Hollywood (1999) and A Few Stout Individuals (2002) both received their world premieres at Signature Theatre.
+Lake Hollywood (1999) and A Few Stout Individuals (2002) both received their world premieres at the Signature Theatre.
 A Few Stout Individuals is set in nineteenth century America, with a cast of characters that includes Ulysses S. Grant, Mark Twain, soprano Adelina Patti and the Emperor and Empress of Japan.

 Guare has also been involved with musical theatre.
 His libretto with Mel Shapiro for the musical Two Gentlemen of Verona was a success when it premiered in 1971 and was revived in 2005 at the Public Theater's Shakespeare in the Park.
-It won the two men the Drama Desk Award for Outstanding Book of a Musical.
+It won the Drama Desk Award for Outstanding Book of a Musical as well as the Tony Award for Best Book of a Musical.
 He wrote the songs for Landscape of the Body.
 Guare wrote narration for Psyche, a tone poem by César Franck, which premiered at Avery Fisher Hall in October 1997, conducted by Kurt Masur with the New York Philharmonic.

-He revised the book (uncredited) of the Cole Porter musical comedy Kiss Me, Kate for its 1999 Broadway revival.
+Guare made uncredited revisions to the book for the 1999 Broadway revival of the Cole Porter musical comedy Kiss Me, Kate.
 He wrote the book for the musical Sweet Smell of Success, which premiered on Broadway in 2002, for which he received a 2002 Tony Award nomination, Book of a Musical.

 His play A Free Man of Color was a finalist for the 2011 Pulitzer Prize for Drama.
-The Pulitzer citation said: "An audacious play spread across a large historical canvas, dealing with serious subjects while retaining a playful intellectual buoyancy."
+The Pulitzer citation called it "an audacious play spread across a large historical canvas, dealing with serious subjects while retaining a playful intellectual buoyancy."

 Guare wrote the screenplay for Louis Malle's film Atlantic City (1980), for which he was nominated for an Oscar.

 Other activities

-He was an original member in 1965 of the Eugene O'Neill Theater Center in Waterford, Connecticut and Resident Playwright at the New York Shakespeare Festival, during which time he wrote Landscape of the Body, Rich and Famous, and Marco Polo Sings a Solo.
+Guare was an original member in 1965 of the Eugene O'Neill Theater Center in Waterford, Connecticut and Resident Playwright at the New York Shakespeare Festival, during which time he wrote Landscape of the Body, Rich and Famous, and Marco Polo Sings a Solo.

 He is a council member of the Dramatists Guild.

 He is Co-Executive Editor of the Lincoln Center Theater Review, which he founded in 1987.
 He co-produces the New Plays Reading Room Series at the Lincoln Center Library for the Performing Arts and teaches in the Playwriting department at the Yale School of Drama.